Join us for an adventure in flavor!

 All the ingredients mixed up.

-First, I drain and rinse the chickpeas and black beans.
+Prep: After the dressing is mixed, I drain and rinse the chickpeas and black beans.
 Then, I dice all the veggies to roughly the same size.

-In a large mixing bowl, I combine the chickpeas, black beans, tomatoes, cucumber, onion, olives, and the chopped parsley and mint.
+Mix: In a large mixing bowl, I combine the chickpeas, black beans, tomatoes, cucumber, onion, olives, and the chopped parsley and mint.

-In a jar or cup, I mix the dressing ingredients, then drizzle it over the salad.
+Dress: Finally, I drizzle the dressing all over the salad.
 I gently mix everything so it’s well-coated with the zesty dressing.
-Then I taste and adjust the seasonings if needed.
-Finally, I cover the bowl with plastic wrap and let it sit for about 30 minutes before serving to let the flavors meld together.
+Then, I taste and adjust the seasonings if needed.

 Serving Suggestions

 Serve balela chilled or at room temperature.
 You can serve it as it is, or sprinkle some yummy feta on top for extra protein and flavor.
+Here are some other ideas:

 1. Serve it as an appetizer or salad along with warm pita breads to scoop it.